-Five Reasons to Study Anatomy & Physiology
+Five reasons to study Anatomy & Physiology

-1. Opportunity to make a difference
+1. Chance to make a difference

-2. The range of study and career options are plentiful
+2. Many study and career options

-3. Develop an impressive skill set
+3. Develop an impressive skillset

-4. Helping others and yourself
+4. Help others and yourself

 5. Good graduate prospects